AxLeaked/Plaza-15/README.md

 This is just a project for fun

+YOU NEED A DEADSIMPLECHAT.COM ACCOUNT, TO EMBED THE CHAT WIDGET

 btw- I used 98.css in this..
 Go support him https://jdan.github.io/98.css/

 Display website (Not active) I'm working on it currently https://plaza15.neocities.org/